 Take exit 18.
 At light take a right and at next light take a right.
-Go over Go to first light for East Entrance and second light for West Entrance. bridge and at light take a left onto Chase Parkway walkway to the end.
-Stairs straight ahead, elevator on the right to rooms on levels 3, 4 and 6.
-For rooms E518-E535, go straight out the doors and Take elevator or stairs to the 5th floor walkway.
-Take a right.
-Follow the take a quick right into southside of the building.
+Go over Go to first light for East Entrance and second light for West Entrance. bridge and at light take a left onto Chase Parkway.

-The first entrance (east entrance) on the right will take you to Founders Hall, entrance) will take you to garage parking, and Kinney Hall, Fine Arts Center, Ekstrom Hall and Technology Hall.
+The first entrance (east entrance) on the right will take you to Founders Hall entrance) will take you to garage parking, and Kinney Hall, Fine Arts Center, Ekstrom Hall and Technology Hall.
 The second entrance on the right (west Student Center, Library, as well as Ekstrom Hall.